Highlander II: The Quickening

 Highlander II: The Quickening is a 1991 science fiction film directed by Russell Mulcahy and starring Christopher Lambert, Virginia Madsen, Michael Ironside and Sean Connery.
-It is the second installment in the Highlander film series, and sequel of the 1986 fantasy film Highlander.
-Set in the year 2024, the plot concerns Connor MacLeod, who regains his youth and immortal abilities and must free Earth from the Shield, an artificial ozone layer that has fallen under the control of a corrupt corporation.
-The film was shot almost entirely in Argentina before and after the country's economy crashed; as the local economy experienced hyperinflation, the film's investors and completion bond company took direct control of production and final edit, removing director Mulcahy and his creative influence while changing parts of the story.
-The resulting film contradicts the established canon of Highlander, in depicting immortals as aliens, featuring the inexplicable resurrection of Juan Sánchez-Villalobos Ramírez, and altering the concept of the "Quickening".
+It is the second installment in the Highlander film series and sequel to the 1986 fantasy film Highlander.
+Set in the year 2024, the plot concerns Connor MacLeod, who after regaining his youth and immortality sets out to free Earth from the corrupt Shield Corporation, which is operating an artificial ozone layer.

+The film was shot almost entirely in Argentina during the country's economic woes; the film's investors and completion bond company eventually took direct control of production and final edit, removing director Mulcahy and his creative influence while changing parts of the story and the established canon.
+The resulting film, which was released on 12 April 1991 in the United Kingdom and 1 November 1991 in the United States (the latter in an eight-minute shorter cut), was panned by critics and fans, and is considered to be one of the worst films ever made.
-It received universally negative reviews from critics and fans of the series, with many considering it to be one of the worst films ever made.
-It was universally panned for its retcons, large plot holes, poorly developed characters, confusing story structure, an abundance of subplots, and bad editing.
-The original theatrical edition was released on 12 April 1991 in the United Kingdom (in an eight-minute longer cut) and 1 November 1991 in the United States, and was also a box-office bomb grossing $16 million in the US on a production budget of $34 million.

-In 1995, an alternate director's cut called the Renegade Version was released to home video that attempted to address the many story problems, such as removing all mention of Zeist and the idea that immortals are aliens.
-This was followed by a Special Edition DVD release in 2004, which was largely the same cut as the Renegade Version but with some altered special effects.
-The sequel Highlander III: The Sorcerer follows the events of the first film, in the process contradicting and completely ignoring the events and revelations of Highlander II.
+The Renegade Version was released in 1995 on home video, which attempted to address the story problems.
+It was followed by the Special Edition DVD release in 2004, which made major changes to the special effects.
+The follow-up Highlander III: The Sorcerer follows the events of the first film, in the process contradicting and completely ignoring the events and revelations of Highlander II.

 Plot

+Five hundred years ago on the distant planet of Zeist, wise sorcerer Juan Sánchez-Villalobos Ramírez led a rebellion against the corrupt leadership of General Katana.
+Using the Quickening, he created a bond with fellow rebel Connor MacLeod that could not be broken even by death.
+Katana and his troops eventually crushed the rebellion before putting Ramírez and MacLeod on trial.
+While Katana intended to execute them, the two were instead banished to Earth to live as immortals, where they would fight each other until there was only one left.
+The winner would ultimately face a choice to either remain on Earth as a mortal or return to Zeist with their past crimes forgiven.

-In the 1990s, industrial pollution has destroyed Earth's ozone layer, leading to millions of deaths due to the sun's unfiltered rays.
-By 1999, MacLeod supervises a scientific team headed by Dr. Allan Neyman who create an electromagnetic shield to protect the Earth from radiation.
-The shield saves the Earth, but with a side-effect of condemning the planet to constant darkness, high temperatures and humidity.
-The shield falls under the control of the corrupt Shield Corporation and its chief executive David Blake, who imposes heavy fees on countries for continued protection from solar radiation.
+By 1999, Earth has been devastated by industrial pollution and a damaged ozone layer.
+Among the millions of resulting deaths is Connor's current wife, Brenda Wyatt MacLeod.
+Determined to put an end to the crisis, the former immortal supervises a scientific team headed by Dr. Allan Neyman and creates an electromagnetic shield to protect the planet from radiation.
+The shield saves the Earth, but condemns the planet to constant darkness, high temperatures and humidity.
+The shield eventually falls under the control of The Shield Corporation and its chief executive David Blake, who imposes heavy fees on countries for continued protection.